This article will show you the seven ways to upload songs on Spotify and make name, fame, and money.

 - Distributes over 150 digital music stores around the world.

 - The biggest music stores are iTunes, Spotify, Google Music, Youtube, etc.

 - Artist keeps all the rights to your music

 - there is no cut in your royalty, you get 100% of your royalty.

 - You can create the custom cover art.

 - Free media player etc.

-However, it charge fee but it is worth.
-If you see the services that Tunecore provide to you, the charges are not as much.
+However, it charges a fee but it is worth it.
+If you see the services that Tunecore provides to you, the charges are not as much.
 As well as you get 100% royalty of your music.
 They don’t cut any commission from your royalty.

-Here is the quick review of the fee that they charge to distribute your music(They have 3 packages).
+Here is a quick review of the fee that they charge to distribute your music(They have 3 packages).

-they also offer a free trial to their services.
+they also offer a free trial of their services.
 It’s a good thing because every person wants to try the product before purchasing.